-It was not until the mid-nineteenth century that large numbers of Catholics began to immigrate to Pennsylvania.
-Prior to that time, the closest Catholic church for residents of Lehigh and Northampton counties was the Mission of Goshenhoppen in Bally, Washington Twp., Berks County, Pa.
-The church was founded by Father Schneider, an immigrant from the Palatinate, in 1741.
+As more Catholic families began to arrive in the colony, the congregation of St. Joseph's began to outgrow the small church.
+Over the next sixty years, five more Catholic churches were established in Pennsylvania.
+One of these was the Mission of Goshenhoppen in Bally, Washington Twp., Berks County, Pa.
+The church was founded by the Palatinate immigrant, Father Schneider, in 1741 to serve the needs of the German community.
 The church was later known as the Most Blessed Sacrament Church, then as St. Paul's .

-In 1829 , the parish of St. Bernard's was established in Easton, Pennsylvania to serve the needs of the area's growing German Catholic population ( The church was not built unti abt.
+It was not until 1929 that the first Catholic Parish of Northampton County, St. Bernard's was established in Easton, Pennsylvania to serve the needs of the area's growing German Catholic population ( The church was not built until abt.
 1835).St.
 Bernard's is often considered the 'Mother church' of Catholicism in the Lehigh Valley.
-It not only served the needs of Catholics in Northampton County, but also those in the counties of Carbon, Schuylkill, and Bucks.
+It not only served the needs of Catholics in Northampton County, but also those in the counties of Carbon, Schuylkill, and upper Bucks.
 By 1852, the congregation had become so large that a second church, St. Joseph's. was built in South Easton.
 Initially a small church with a one-room school in the basement, St. Joseph's was rebuilt in 1890 to accommodate its large congregation.
 That church burned down in 1911.
 The present church, which takes up one whole city block and seats 800, was built in 1915.

-In 1854, the German Catholics in Bethlehem, Pa. began holding services in the home of Nicholas Miller on Union St. In 1856 they built a church on Union St. between Main and New.
+Meanwhile, in 1854, the German Catholics in Bethlehem, Pa. began holding services in the home of Nicholas Miller on Union St. In 1856 they built a church on Union St. between Main and New.
 The Church of the Nativity of our Lord was dedicated on Christmas day by the Reverend John Tanzer.
 Known to most people as the German Catholic Church, it hosted Sunday Mass once a month.
 Up until 1860, it was attended by priests from the Easton churches.
 Father Tanzer was succeeded by Reverend Joseph Schrader, then by Reverend Rudolph Kuenzer.
 He was succeeded by Reverend Michael McEnroe in 1862.
 From 1860 to 1871 the church was attended to by the priests of the Allentown church.

 The Church of the Holy Ghost, also in South Bethlehem, was established in 1871.
-It was rebuilt in 1895 to accomodate its growing congregation.
+It was rebuilt in 1895 to accommodate its growing congregation.
 By 1891, the large influx of Catholic Slovaks to the area resulted in the establishment of Sts.
 Cyril and Methodius Catholic Church.
 This church was rebuilt in 1912.
 At the turn of the century, a large number of Polish Catholics had begun immigrating to the area.
 They established their own church, St. Stanislaus, on Hayes St. in 1905.
+Our Lady of Pompeii was dedicated in 1923 to serve the Italian Catholics in South Bethlehem.
+Later, many Portuguese also attended this church.

 St. Ursula's church was built in the Borough of Fountain Hill (adjacent to South Bethlehem) in 1919.
 The original building was large enough to hold both the church and the grade school.
 A new church was built next to the old building in 1966 and the older building is now used solely for the school.
 The school is now called Holy Child School.